2nthony/dotfiles/README.md

 **Warning**: Use it with your own risk!

-This is a modified dotfiles settings from https://github.com/craftzdog/dotfiles-public .
+This is a **MODIFIED** version from https://github.com/craftzdog/dotfiles-public .

 ## Contents

-- (Neo)VIM config
+- NeoVIM config
+  - Plugins are managed with [vim-plug](https://github.com/junegunn/vim-plug)
 - tmux config
 - git config
 - fish config